 On a payment reconciliation journal line where the payment has been set to posting according to text-to-account mapping, the Match Confidence field contains High - Text-to-Account Mapping, and the Account Type and Account No. fields contain the mapped accounts.

-- Choose the search icon, enter Payment Reconciliation Journals, and then choose the related link.
+- Choose the icon, enter Payment Reconciliation Journals, and then choose the related link.

 - Open a payment reconciliation journal.
 For more information, see Reconcile Payments Using Automatic Application.